NCAC-I test Format | Course Contents | Course Outline | test Syllabus | test Objectives

 Question: 1349

 A DBT client with cannabis use disorder (CUDIT score: 15) and borderline personality disorder struggles with emotional validation in group therapy (DERS score: 29).
 The client feels invalidated when peers offer advice.
-Which DBT skill should the counselor teach to Boost emotional validation?
+Which DBT skill should the counselor teach to Excellerate emotional validation?

 1. Check the facts to evaluate emotional responses